 - “Community-rated” (or “no-age-rated”) premiums are the same for everyone, regardless of age.

 - “Issue-age-rated” (or “entry-age-rated”) premiums are based on your age when you first buy the policy.
 The sooner you buy, the less you will pay.

 - “Attained-age-rated” premiums are based on your current age, meaning it goes up as you grow older.

-Other factors impacting the premium rates can include inflation, geography, medical underwriting (if you did not buy a plan when first eligible), and other discounts.
+Other factors impacting the premium rates of Medicare Supplement Insurance plans can include inflation, geography, medical underwriting (if you did not buy a plan when first eligible), and other discounts.

 *Pre-existing conditions are generally health conditions that existed before the start of a policy.
 They may limit coverage, be excluded from coverage, or even prevent you from being approved for a policy; however, the exact definition and relevant limitations or exclusions of coverage will vary with each plan, so check a specific plan’s official plan documents to understand how that plan handles pre-existing conditions.